elenaywang/csc212-escape-house-final-project/README.md

 *Instructors:* Jordan Crouser, Nick Howe
 *Timeline:* December 2021

+### *How to run this project:*
+To run this project, download and run the source code from this repo.

 ### *Overview:*
 This is the final project that I created with my group members for the CSC 212 Programming with Data Structures class at Smith College.
 Our goal for this project was to create a text-based choose-your-own-adventure game using data structures.